 In most cases, you'll need a CRM to create purchase history reports.
 Whenever a customer buys from you, your CRM will help you collect and store information.
 This includes data like customer names, addresses, phone numbers, past purchases, and customer satisfaction scores.
 This information will help you learn about your customer base and stay connected with those who interact the most with your business.

 Here's an example of a customer profile where a sales rep reaches out about a potential deal.
 When the customer didn't seem interested, the rep logged the interaction on the profile and put a note to follow up at a later time.

 4. Employee Tracking Report

 Your employees make a substantial impact on the success of your business.
 They deliver your products and services, and they create delightful experiences for your customers.
-Employee tracking reports can highlight who's selling the most and who's receiving the highest customer satisfaction scores.
+Employee trackers and reports can highlight who's selling the most and who's receiving the highest customer satisfaction scores.

 Additionally, if you manage stores at multiple locations, a POS system not only helps you measure productivity (and, if required, calculate commissions), but you can also use it to determine the busiest hours at each location.
 That way, you can staff your teams accordingly to meet customer demand at every store.